LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard-beta-overview.md

 indicator: both
 subtitle: Leverage the power of the real-time operational and administrative APIs to enable users to monitor the brand’s account health
-level3: Messaging Dashboards
+level3: Real time data
-permalink: data-reporting-messaging-messaging-dashboards-real-time-messaging-dashboard-beta.html
+permalink: data-reporting-messaging-real-time-data-real-time-messaging-dashboard-beta.html
 isTutorial: false
 date: 2019-01-21 13:40:12 +0000
 isNew: false